SathishVaithiyanadhan/downscale_emissions_local/README.md

 4. Automatic speciation of NOx to NO and NO2, if the species in the config file has nox.

-5. Speciation on PM2.5 to fine EC, OC, SO4, Na, OthMin (Other Minerals) using the CAMS-REG-v6 profiles from TNO.
+5. Speciation on PM (both PM2.5 and PM10) to EC, OC, SO4, Na, OthMin (Other Minerals) - both fine and coarse using the CAMS-REG-v6 profiles from TNO.

 5. Output in GeoTIFF format with effective big geotiff output handling for outputs with more than 60000 bands.